ocsf/examples/encodings/ilf/README.md

 For ILF, reducing the size of the event record is an important consideration.
 An OCSF to ILF translator has the option of improvements based on the following possibilities.

-1. The `unmapped` objects and fields may be optionally not included in the ILF record.
+1. A processor of ILF records may assume that the types of the ILF `<time stamp>` field and the attributes are known and available.
-2. Since ILF does differentiate between the existence of an attribute vs. the attribute value being NULL, the ILF translator may optionally remove the attributes from ILF records, if the value of the incoming OCSF object or field is NULL or not present.
+2. The `unmapped` objects and fields may be optionally not included in the ILF record.
 3. The mapping of nonalphanumeric characters [above](#ilf-attribute-names) may be configured to use the original character, e.g., `.` instead of `_d_`, if the receiver of the ILF events can correctly process them.
 4. The `sender` may be changed as described [above](#ilf-sender-and-receiver-fields-mapping).